Storm Mountain, North Ridge (attempt)

 March 8, 2008

-Eventually the trees began to disappear and at 2300 m we passed the highest ski tracks.
+Eventually the trees began to disappear.
+At 2300 m we passed the highest ski tracks.
 At 2400 m we removed our snowshoes and started hiking up the mostly bare, rocky ridge.

 As we climbed, the ridge became narrow, rugged and exposed.
-When we reached a snow-covered section where it was only a couple feet across with a drop on either side Dinah hung back while I carefully crossed.
-I continued on only to be soon confronted by a narrow, exposed ridge buried under snow.
-It was as far as we could safely go.
+When we reached a snow-covered section where it was only a couple feet across with a drop on either side, Dinah hung back while I carefully crossed.
+I continued only to be confronted by a narrow, exposed ridge buried under snow.
+It was as far as I dared go.
 We missed reaching the summit by less than 100 vertical metres.

-We spent about half an hour at our turn-around point and then retraced our steps to where we left the river and walked along the highway back to our car.
+We spent about half an hour at our turn-around point before retracing our steps to where we left the river and walked along the highway back to our car.

 Snowshoeing down Vermillion River

-We bear to the right to reach the ridge above us
+We kept right to reach the ridge above us

 On the ridge